AnthonyNet/languages-tailwind/README.md

 # Getting started

-You can use the app to learn a new vocabulary or practise you knowledge.
+You can use the app to learn a new vocabulary or practise your knowledge.

 ## English German to Czech